MeerMusik/LinuxScripts/README.md

 The Majority of these Scripts were used in combination with the Qt Framework, to create the Qt based Version of my Tool.
 As I have now switched to Ultimate++, they are currently not needed.
 The other Scripts like for ICU and OpenSSL will or will not get used again.

-Please keep in mind that these Scripts will only get updated when I feel the need for it!
+Please keep in mind that these Scripts will only get updated if I run into Issues myself!
 Bug Reports to fix or update a specific Compiler Flag will be ignored, if it interferes with my use case or is not compatible with the used Library or Compiler.

 ATTENTION: As the Majority of these Scripts are currently unused, Bug Reports will probably stay open for many months.
 The best options to get something fixed currently are:
-1. Clone the Repo -> Fix the Bug -> Create a Pull Request OR
+1. Clone the Repository -> Fix the Bug -> Create a Pull Request -> Wait for my Decision OR
-2. Fork the Repo -> Fix the Bug -> Enjoy
+2. Fork the Repository -> Fix the Bug -> Enjoy a Error Free Script

-These Scripts will otherwise only get updated if I run into Issues myself.

 Additionally: All UNSUPPORTED Scripts, are in the UNSUPPORTED Directory!
 You can read about the UNSUPPORTED Scripts in this Document:
 1. [README - NO LONGER SUPPORTED SCRIPTS](UNSUPPORTED/README.md)